TomMannion/fizzbuzz/README.md

 # FizzBuzz challenge

-### pair programmed on this challeneg to get familiar with using Rspec and TDD.
+### pair programmed on this challenge to get familiar with using RSpec and (Test Driven Development) TDD.